vicktor3/grails-spring-security-twitter-oauth-example/README.md

 Get Started
 -----------
-1. Setup your Twitter App.
-Edit `Config.groovy` and add the settings as shown below with the right values for your environment:
+1. Setup your Twitter App on Twitter.com.
+2. Edit `Config.groovy` and add the settings as shown below with the right values for your environment:
 ```
 oauth {